eschulte/goa/README.md

 and size, this technique is capable of addressing any measurable aspect of runtime behavior and may change program semantics.

-Assembler code is modified using simply program transformations used in Genetic Programming yielding candidate optimizations.
-The fitness of candidates are determined using a workload and fitness function.
+Assembler code is modified using generic program transformations, taken from Genetic Programming, yielding candidate optimizations.
+The fitness of candidates are determined using by running on the workload and combining performance metrics with the fitness function.
 Due to the inherent mutational robustness of software [1], many of these mutations will change the runtime behavior of software without changing the specification to which the software conforms.
 Some candidates will have desirable non-functional properties such as faster running times, reduced energy consumption or a smaller